sguox002/leetcode/leetcode-all.md

 ->>

 ## math
+<<-497	Random Point in Non-overlapping Rectangles    		39.0%	Medium
+first randomly choose a rect using the area as weight (using prefix sum) then randomly choose a point in the rect.

+->>

 <<-519	Random Flip Matrix    		37.4%	Medium
 given a 2d binary matrix initial all 0. flip will randomly choose one 0 cell and flip its value.